graceBaoXP/Residual_CNN/README.md

 # Residual_CNN
-Repeat the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation' using MATLAB.
+Repeat the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation' using MATLAB R2020b

 It is defined as ReEsNet.
 I think they did not release the code so I am not sure what I did is hundred percent correct, so just have fun.